CDC 8600: Design

 In the 1960s, computer design was based on mounting electronic components (transistors, resistors, etc.) on circuit boards.
-Several boards formed a discrete logic element of the machine, known as a module.
-Overall machine cycle speed is strongly related to the signal path—the length of the wiring—requiring high-speed computers to make their modules as small as possible.
-This was at odds with the need to make the modules themselves more complex to increase functionality.
+One or more boards formed a discrete logic element of the machine, known as a module.
+Overall machine cycle speed is strongly related to the signal path —the length of the wiring— requiring high-speed computers to make their modules as small as possible.
+This was at odds with the desire to make the modules themselves more complex to increase functionality.
 By the late 1960s, individual components had stopped getting much smaller, so to increase the complexity of the machines, the modules would have to grow.
 In theory, this could slow the machine down due to signalling delays.

-Cray aimed to solve these contradictory problems by doing both; making each module larger and crammed with many more components, while at the same time making the computer as a whole smaller by packing the modules closer together inside the machine.
-Between the time the 7600 was developed and work on the 8600 began, there had been no process improvements in the components themselves, so any performance improvements had to come solely from packaging.
-For the new design, they used modules containing eight four-layer circuit boards about 8" by 6", resulting in a stack the size of a large textbook and using up about 3 kilowatts of power.
+Cray aimed to solve these contradictory problems by making each module larger and crammed with many more components, while at the same time making the computer as a whole smaller by packing the modules closer together inside the machine.
+Between the time the 7600 was developed and work on the 8600 began, there had been no packaging improvements in the components, so any performance improvements had to come solely from packaging of the boards.
+For the new design, they used modules containing eight four-layer circuit boards about 8" by 6", resulting in a stack the size of a large textbook and using about 3 kilowatts of power.
 The modules were then packed into a mainframe chassis that was comparatively tiny, a 16-sided cylinder about one meter (3') across and high, sitting on top of a ring of power supplies.
 The proposed design bears a strong resemblance to the later Cray-2, but even shorter and smaller in diameter.

 With all of this power being dissipated in such a small space, cooling was a major design issue.
 Cray's refrigeration engineer, Dean Roush, formerly of Amana, placed a sheet of copper inside each of the circuit boards, removing the heat to a copper block on one end where it was cooled by a freon system.
 This further increased the weight and complexity of the modules, to the point where each one weighed about 15 lb.
 The external cooling system was considerably larger than the machine itself.